yankostadinov/core/tutorials/guides/angular/angular.md

 Once again, we just dump errors to the console for simplicity.

 Okay, we open a new window, but it has some default size and shows no data.
-This is to be expected, because the new stock details window have a different instance of the `DataService` and therefore the `selectedStock` is not set there.
+This is to be expected, because the new stock details window has a different instance of the `DataService` and therefore the `selectedStock` is not set there.
 We will address all of this step by step.

 ### 4.3.
 Window Settings